North Berwick Law: History

 The summit bears remnants of an Iron Age hill fort, and the ruins of later military buildings that were once used by lookouts in both the Napoleonic Wars, and in World War II.

 Since 1709 the law has been topped with a whale's jawbone.
 The bone was replaced three times until being removed, due to safety concerns, in 2005.
 On 26 June 2008, a fibreglass replica whale bone, the same size as the one that was removed in 2005, was airlifted into place to give North Berwick Law back its landmark.
 The funding for the replica was donated by an anonymous friend of North Berwick.

 Access to the summit

-The summit of the hill can be reached by a foothpath starting from a car park located at the foot of the law.
+The summit of the hill can be reached by a footpath starting from a car park located at the foot of the law.
 The round trip takes about one hour's walk.
 In order to reduce soil erosion it's warmly recommended to hikers not to leave the established path.
 The hill top, in clear weather, offers views of the Firth of Forth and of the nearby Bass Rock island.